mrMarcosss/docs/docs/django2.md

+# Django 2 by example

-# When QuerySets are evaluated
+## When QuerySets are evaluated
 You can concatenate as many filters as you like to a QuerySet, and you will not hit the database until the QuerySet is evaluated.
 QuerySets are only evaluated in the following cases:

 -  The first time you iterate over them